evereverland/2019/journal/2022-04-17-theo-notes.md

 Perhaps the quote is derived from this 2-19 book

-What Is Remembered Lives: Developing Relationships with Deities, Ancestors & the Fae Kindle Edition
+_What Is Remembered Lives: Developing Relationships with Deities, Ancestors & the Fae_

 * https://www.amazon.com/What-Remembered-Lives-Developing-Relationships-ebook/dp/B07MY93KM5?asin=B07MY93KM5&revisionId=2af0a7d7&format=1&depth=1